 Forester model years to avoid: First generation 1998-2001

 The Foresters from 2001 and before had the most significant gasket head problems, with the 1998 being the worst of the first-generation models.
 The problem was caused by a single-layer head gasket that was too weak.
-Head gasket leaking was a concern with virtually all of the Foresters from this time period and usually came up around 50,000 miles.
-New models can have their share of issues, so all things considered, this isn’t too bad, but consistent enough that all first generations can be avoided.
+Head gasket leaking was a concern with virtually all of the Foresters from this period and usually came up around 50,000 miles.
+New models can have their share of issues, so all things considered, this isn’t too bad but consistent enough that you may avoid all first-gen models.

 Forest model year to avoid: 2003

 - Door seal damage

 The top Subaru Forester issues for this year are for pretty basic and fixable problems: breaking door seals and wind noise from the window seal.
 The only effective remedy for this was essentially replacing the door, and if you didn’t, you might have issues with the power window not rolling up as well.
 Even at the reported 80,000-mile mark, this is a frustrating problem that shouldn’t be impacting drivers with today’s technology.